 Fewer toys!
-What I once thought was impossible was now within my grasp.
+What I once thought impossible, was now within my grasp.

-While raising minimalist kids isn’t an easy task, it’s a necessary one.
+While raising minimalist kids isn’t necessarily an easy task, it’s an important one.

-Here are the five important first steps to take when transitioning toward a life of less.
+Here are the 5 important first steps when becoming minimalist with kids.

 Don’t miss this one.
-It was a significant factor in implementing change for both me and my kids.
+It was significant in implementing lasting change for both me and my kids.